-c) Upward-directed lighting shall not be used to illuminate building facades, illuminate flags, statues, or any other objects, except for low-voltage architectural lighting.
+c) Upward-directed lighting shall not be used to illuminate building facades, except for low-voltage architectural lighting.
+Lighting may not be visible from adjacent residential zone districts.

 d) Architectural, landscape, and decorative lighting used to illuminate flags, statues, or any other objects shall use a narrowly directed light whose light source is not visible from adjacent residential properties or public streets.

 (4) Shielding.